Manston takes the full force of Luftwaffe attack against airfields, 12th August 1940

 “We were just formed up on the ground and waiting Sam’s signal to start rolling.
 I was therefore looking out to my left towards the leading section when I became aware of, rather than actually hearing, a sort of reverberating “crump” behind and to my right.
 I looked quickly over my right shoulder to see one of the hangar roofs close behind us ascending heavenwards……I caught a glimpse through smoke of what looked like a Bf110 pulling sharply out of a dive and immediately concluded that it was high time for Quill to be airborne”

-No.54 Sqn in Spitfires had taken off safely before the initial attack and witnessed the whole of the attack from the air.
+No.54 Squadron in Spitfires had taken off safely before the initial attack and witnessed the whole of the attack from the air.
 Flt Lt Al Deere saw plumes of white smoke spiralling upwards from the airfield, thinking the whole of it was on fire, by it turned out to be chalk dust from the many craters appearing all over the airfield.

-Al Deere of No.54 Sqn recounted:
+Al Deere of No.54 Squadron recounted:

 ‘We had just settled down to the inevitable game of cards in our dispersal hut at Manston (pontoon was the normal relaxation between operations) when the telephone shrilled warningly.
 How we hated the dispersal telephone; its very note was abnormal and the unexpectedness with which it rang had the immediate effect of producing an awful sick feeling in the pit of one’s tummy.
 A pin could have been heard to drop as, with cards poised and eyes turned expectantly towards the orderly as he reached for the receiver, we strained to hear the message from the now faintly urgent voice which came over the wire.
 “Hornet squadron scramble”.
 Table, cards and money shot into the air as the pilots dived headlong for the door.’

-No sooner had No.54 and No.65 squadrons pushed the attackers back over the channel when a formation of Dorniers from KG2 led by Oberst Fink came in over the Straits of Dover, then headed for Manston.
+No sooner had No.54 and No.65 Squadrons pushed the attackers back over the channel when a formation of Dorniers from KG2 led by Oberst Fink came in over the Straits of Dover, then headed for Manston.
 Some historians describe one attack, rather than these two separate ones.

 Suddenly the telephone rang and ‘Jumbo’ Gracie grabbed for the receiver: ‘Scramble. . . seventy-plus approaching Manston . . . angels one-five.’
 In the fighter pilots’ jargon, angels’ signified height per thousand feet, so the message was plain to all: more than seventy German aircraft were approaching Manston at 15,000 feet.
 It was 5.20 pm on Tuesday, August 12.